adamzjw/Crunchbase-Crawler/README.md

 A crawler fetchs company's json data by its permalinks via Crunchbase's API

+How to use:
+1. create ./json folder
+2. fill fetch_list and keys
+3. set status.txt first line to 0 and delete all lines below (including) 3rd line
+4. run the crawler

 file structure:
 - crawler.py: python script
 - fetch_list.txt: file contains target permalinks